davidivad96/web3chat/README.md

 `yarn start`

-If you want to serve an optimized production build, just run:
+If you want to serve an optimized production build, run:

 `yarn build && yarn serve`